RobertEBuchanan/Alaska-Voter/README.md

 * Learning new MS SQL and TSQL features
 * More practice using SSDT database project for database development.
 (I normally SSMS)

+# Domain
+Voter data is available to anyone fromthe the ALaska Division of Elections.
+The data is avaiable as a CSV file on CD.
+There is a small user fee of $21.

 # Technical

 ## Data